April 25, 2020 || Updated August 28, 2022

 It should be noted that the empty line between paragraphs in most text presentation on the web is a legacy artifact of the difficulty of managing indentation and the dynamic presentation requirements to serve both desktop and mobile readers.
 This will slowly disappear, or perhaps it will become a new standard.
 Similarly, web publishers avoid justified text because modern browsers lag in their ability to manage hyphenation.

 I am drafting this article in an advanced text editor—Joplin if you must know.
 The editor presents the text as monospaced, but no one else would ever see this version of the document.
 Once I feel the article is ready, I will deploy it to the blog software.
-Even if I have twenty spaces between sentences, like I left between "blog software." and "Even if" in the working copy, the blog software notes my lack of typesetting expertise and squashes the excess into one solitary space, correctly proportioned given the font selected.
+Even if I had twenty spaces between sentences, like I left between "blog software." and "Even if" in the working copy, the blog software notes my lack of typesetting expertise and squashes the excess into one solitary space, correctly proportioned given the font selected.
 Additionally, I haven't hit the enter (carriage return) key yet as I typed this paragraph.
 It's all one line of text!
 You guessed it.
 The typesetting machinery under the covers knows better than I where to place the newlines so that the paragraph flows correctly.

 Two spaces and ALL CAPS